 STEM and Science Service Learning Programs

 Zero Robotics is a computer programming and engineering program for middle school students sponsored by MIT, NASA and the Massachusetts Afterschool Project.
 This is LEAP’s 5th year participating in the program.
 The goal is to program a miniature satellite to compete against other teams’ satellites in zero gravity.
 The preliminary rounds are simulated, but the final competition is broadcast from the International Space Station.
 This year, we had our biggest team yet at 20 students.
 This summer’s field trips included visits to MIT in Cambridge, iRobot in Bedford, and Harmonic Drive in Peabody.
-Our team won first place in the Regional Competition and came in 5th place out of 12 in the ISS Final National Competition!
+In 2016, our team won first place in the Regional Competition and came in 5th place out of 12 in the ISS Final National Competition!
+In 2017, Gloucester fielded its first ZR team and came in 5th in Massachusetts.

 |GIRLS WHO CODE – 2016-2017